AlesioMR/alesiomr/README.md

-### Hi there 👋, I'm Alesio || ~ ZERO 🌐
+### Hi there 👋, I'm Alesio || ~ ZeeD 🌐
-#### IT Specialist • System Administrator
+#### 👑 Cyber Security 👑 • IT Support & Systems Admin • Web & Graphic Designer

 ---

-I'm an IT Specialist with over 3 years of  experience managing business systems — including servers, networks, hardware and software infrastructure.
-Over the years, I've built strong skills in system administration, automation, and IT security, and I enjoy helping organizations maintain stable and secure digital environments.
+I’m an IT Support & Systems Administration specialist with over 3 years of experience managing business systems, including servers, networks, and hardware/software infrastructure.
+I’ve developed strong skills in cybersecurity, automation, and system optimization.
+Passionate about maintaining secure and efficient digital environments, I also bring creative skills as a Web Developer and Graphic Designer.

 Outside of work, I explore cybersecurity by participating in platforms like TryHackMe and Hack The Box.
 Through these, I have increased my penetration testing skills in areas such as web, Android, and Windows environments, helping to uncover and fix security vulnerabilities.

-I also have a background in **web development** and **graphic design**, allowing me to blend technical expertise with creativity when building and securing digital projects.
-Whether it's setting up servers, writing PHP code, or designing a sleek user interface.